imperialCHEPI/healthgps/index.md

 All supported running options are provided to the model via a *configuration file* (JSON format), including intervention scenarios and multiple runs.
 Users are encouraged to start exploring the model by changing this configuration file and running the model again.

-**NOTE:** *The development datasets provided in this example are limited to 2010-2030 time frame.
-It is provided for demonstration purpuse to showcase the model's usage, input and output data formats.
+**NOTE:** *The development datasets provided in this example are limited to 2010-2030 timeframe.
+It is provided for demonstration purpose to showcase the model's usage, input, and output data formats.
 The backend data storage can be populated with new datasets, the `index.json` file defines the storage structure and file names, it also stores metadata to identify the data sources and respective limits for validation.*

 ***Known Issue:*** Windows 10 support for VT (Virtual Terminal) / ANSI escape sequences is turned OFF by default, this is required to display colours on console / shell terminals.
 You can enable this feature manually by editing windows [registry keys](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1300251#1300251), however we recommend the use of [Windows Terminal](https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab), which is a modern terminal application for command-line tools, has no such limitation, and is now distributed as part of the Windows 11 installation.